 Many family members of funeral directors often share stories about how they’re always going out of the way to help others whenever the opportunity arises.
 They’re walking through a restaurant and see a rug is bunched up, they stop to fix it.
 An elderly woman is struggling to load her groceries in the car, they put them in the trunk for her.

 The great thing about many of these boards is that they are often led by influential people in your area.
-By aligning your funeral home with these people of influence, you will gain authority and credibility which will make people turn to you in their time of need.
+By aligning your funeral home with these people of influence, you will gain authority and credibility which could lead to more people becoming familiar with your firm and services.

 In almost every community, there are events throughout the year for various causes and celebrations.
 Participating in these events is a great way to get your funeral home out there and interact with people in your community.
 If you set up a table or booth at the event, you can interact with people as they walk by and introduce them to services you offer.
 Often people are moving from booth to booth quickly so try to collect some sort of information to follow up with the person later.